Frequently Asked Questions

 I want to be accessible to those in need, so if this pricing is out of reach for you just talk to me about my need-based deals.
 I'm here to help and we can surely work something out.

-* I take cash or checks please.
+* I take cash, checks, venmo or paypal.

 Should I do anything special before or after my session?

 It is a good idea to be well hydrated and to have had an hour or two to digest your last meal before coming, but don't stress if that doesn't work out.
 Clean bodies are also appreciated.
 More importantly, being a little bit gentle on your body for 48 hours after a session will help you get the very most out of the work.
 We say that the work keeps working for that period of time- you are integrating it and still changing.
 So doing something with a lot of pounding on the joints such as running is not the most beneficial thing to do right away.

 What is the difference between Rolfing SI and massage?